1st Grade Teacher

 Please call before or after school at (830) 627-6470.
 I will not be able to answer the phone during the school day because I will be teaching students.
 My conference time is from 10:15-11:00, but I will be glad to meet with you before or after school with an appointment.

 The easiest way to contact me will be through email: email@example.com

-* Practice your multiplication facts for 15 minutes using flash cards.
-Hint: Get cards that go up to the 12s.
-Many only go up to the 10s.
+* Practice your addition and subtraction facts for 15 minutes using flash cards.

 Math Resources for Parents: